1. Top of the Falls Restaurant

 7. Picnic Paradise

 How do you like the idea of BYOP?
-Bringing your own picnic to Niagara Falls State Park not only ensures that winning alfresco flavor, but you also score the best seats in the house.
-All Niagara Falls USA parks offer open green spaces, allowing you to take in the views of everything from the American Falls to the rapids in the great outdoors.
+Bringing your own picnic to Niagara Falls State Park not only ensures that winning al fresco flavor, but you also score the best seats in the house.
+All Niagara County parks offer open green spaces, allowing you to take in the views of everything from the American Falls to the Whirlpool rapids — and of course, that delicious meal!

 Looking to stock up your picnic basket?
 Mackinali's Cafe & Bake Shop, conveniently up the street from Niagara Falls State Park offers a variety of fresh deli sandwiches, all boxed and ready to go!
 They also serve speciality brews, baked goods and their infamous loaded cheesecake slices, topped with everything from sweet sauces to candy-coated pieces.